voxer03/Calculator-java/README.md

 It can handle chain operations also.

 # Run
-Run CalculatorIMPL.java using java jdk or any IDE like Ecllipse, Netbeans.
+Run CalculatorIMPL.java using java compiler or any IDE like Ecllipse, Netbeans.